Tasmanian Appalachian Folk

 At the time Rosebery was a four hour train trip from the port of Burnie.

 My grandmother had a Carter Family LP.
 Many years after her passing I was at an Autoharp Gathering in Pennsylvania where I met George Orthey who had made autoharps for June Carter Cash.
 The autoharp pictured is made out of Tasmanian special timbers: Fiddleback Blackwood, King Billy and Huon Pine.
-The framing timber was donated by Ian Bradshaw from his family sawmill in Queenstown.
-The luthier is Paul Mineur who was born in Queenstown and is based in Hobart.
-The harp is called: The Bradshaw Harp
+The Blackwood, King Billy and framing timber were donated by Ian Bradshaw from his family sawmill in Queenstown.
+The luthier is Paul Mineur who added the Huon Pine buttons and bar holders and who was born in Queenstown and is based in Hobart.
+The harp is called: The Bradshaw Harp.
+The tone of this instrument reflects the soul and spirit of its west coast origins.

 Featured Songs